 To see some things I have done in the past (with explanations), you can read my post.

-Besides resting from email, magazine, and mail consumption, I will rest from playing on my phone.
+Besides resting from reading junk email, magazines, and junk mail, I will rest from playing games on my phone.
 I generally do not play on my phone, at all, but once I got started (like when I went to WI and one of the cousins shared a game with me), it became a thing.
-It is a mindless puzzle called BlockuDoku.
-I find it to be a good stress reliever.
-And time burner.
-Since I am wanting to rest from lesser things for better things, I’ve put this in the category of a lesser thing.
-I’ll refrain playing unless I “allow” it while waiting during my girl’s surgery.
-Or, her twice per week physical therapy.
-However, my first goal is a book (if I can concentrate).
-I’ve never played Sugar Crush again since MJR years ago!
+I find games to be good stress relievers.
+And if I am honest, time burners.
+Since I am wanting to rest from lesser things for better things, I’ve put phone games in the category of lesser things.
+While I’ve never played Candy Crush again since MJR years ago, I’ve found new games of interest!
+However, if I get the chance to pay in-person games, I’ll say yes!
+Many who know me, know I haven’t liked to play games in general, but I have changed a lot over the years.

 Are you interested in trying a January Rest of your own?
 It is never too late to decide what options you will try and for what duration.
 Feel free to share your experience.
 What you most likely will find out is that by telling yourself “no” for a season is like picking a fight with yourself.
 We can not only save money but we can retrain ourselves to be good managers of the resources we already have.